AntonDarbokliev/Hotel-Managment-Client/README.md

 The idea for this project is to create an application that would assist the staff of a hotel in managing the establishment.

-The project currently consists of three members: two for the Back-End (.NET) and myself, fully responsible for the Front-End.
+The project currently consists of three members: two for the Back-End (.NET), and myself, fully responsible for the Front-End.

 # Current techologies being used: React, TypeScript, Sass (CSS pre-processor), Zustand and Framer Motion (animation framework)
 # Goal
 My main goal for this project is to show my improvement in my Front-End tech stack and to implement much better practices than my last project.

-Also, i do recongnize that there is a spelling mistake in the title 🙈, will fix that later...

 Expect images from the project soon.
 While you wait, feel free to run it yourself.